What is Pupil Premium?

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.

-The progress and attainment of disadvantaged students has also been behind that of other groups, with students in this group not reaching the top grades at GCSE.
+Despite substantial improvement overall as a school, internal and external data shows that the progress and attainment of many disadvantaged students is significantly behind that of other groups.
+Many disadvantaged students are not reaching the top grades at GCSE.